 Our responsibility is to express an opinion on these financial statements based on our audits.
-We did not audit the financial statements of certain subsidiaries and joint ventures of both Peninsula Health Ventures, Inc. (Health Ventures) and Peninsula Regional Medical Center (the Hospital), both of which are wholly owned subsidiaries of the Heath System.
-Two of the entities, Delmarva Peninsula Insurance Company (DPIC) and Delmarva Surgery Center, LLC, (Delmarva), reflect total assets constituting 2.9% in 2016 and 4.8% in 2015 and total revenues constituting 1.2% in 2016 and 1.1% in 2015 of the related consolidated totals.
+We did not audit the financial statements of certain subsidiaries and joint ventures of both Peninsula Health Ventures, Inc. and Peninsula Regional Medical Center, both of which are wholly owned subsidiaries of the Heath System.
+Two of the entities, Delmarva Peninsula Insurance Company (DPIC) and Delmarva Surgery Center, LLC, (Delmarva), reflect total assets constituting 4.2% and 4.1% in 2017 and 2016, respectively, and total revenues constituting 1.2% in 2017 and 2016 of the related consolidated totals.
 Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for DPIC and Delmarva, is based solely on the reports of the other auditors.
 Additionally, we did not audit the financial statements of Peninsula Imaging, LLC (Imaging), in which the Health System has a 50% interest.
-In the consolidated financial statements, the Health System's investment in Imaging is stated at \$2.1 million and \$2.8 million as of June 30, 2016 and 2015, respectively, and the Health System's equity in the excess of unrestricted revenue and other support over expenses of Imaging is stated at \$1.1 million and \$1.1 million for the years ended June 30, 2016 and 2015, respectively.
+In the consolidated financial statements, the Health System's investment in Imaging is stated at \$3.3 million and \$2.1 million as of June 30, 2017 and 2016, respectively, and the Health System's equity in the excess of unrestricted revenue and other support over expenses of Imaging is stated at \$993 thousand and \$1.1 million for the years ended June 30, 2017 and 2016, respectively.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Imaging, is based solely on the report of the other auditors.
 We conducted our audits in accordance with auditing standards generally accepted in the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.